 9. Pho Cuon

-There are other beautiful dishes you must try in Hanoi is Pho Cuon (rolled rice pancake).
-This dish is made from straightforward ingredients, just thin noodles, chew wrapped with fried beef and some raw vegetables.
+There is the other delicious dish you must try in Hanoi is Pho Cuon (rolled rice pancake).
+This dish is made from straightforward ingredients as thin noodles, chew which wrapped with fried beef and vegetables.
 It’s served with tasty dipping sauce.

-Referring to the Rolled Rice Pancake, Hanoi people immediately think of Ngu Xa, a small street hidden behind Truc Bach Lake.
+Referring to the Rolled Rice Pancake, Hanoi people immediately think of Ngu Xa, which is a small street hidden behind Truc Bach Lake.
 There are a few restaurants here you can choose from.

 - 25 Ngu Xa Street, Ba Dinh District